 How do you calculate your own CVSS scores?

-We are using internal guidelines to provide quality assurance for scoring.
-The documentation explains how we handle CVSS scores in detail.
+We are using standardized internal guidelines to provide quality assurance for scoring.

 How do you calculate your exploit prices?